-Evolution 7 will help to revision and restructure the electric grid landscape to a decentralized, highly reliable, and secure SmartGrid infrastructure with the deployment of scalable Solar and Renewables-based MicroGrid configurations.
+Evolution 7 will help to revision and restructure the electric grid landscape to a decentralized, highly reliable, and secure SmartGrid infrastructure with the deployment of scalable Solar MicroGrid configurations.
 Evolution7 Labs is composed of two business units, E7 Ventures and E7 Labs.
-E7 Ventures provides strategic consulting and investments using a portfolio of investment strategies for developing, owning, and operating MicroGrids and MicroGrid technology companies (distributed clean-tech power systems).
-E7 Labs is currently in development of state-of-the-art technology to support Microgrids where electric vehicles and solar converge and is in the R&D stage of development.
+E7 Ventures provides strategic consulting and investments using a portfolio of investment strategies for developing, owning, and operating MicroGrids and MicroGrid technology companies .
+Evolution Labs is currently in development of state-of-the-art software to support Microgrids.

 Thysson Williams, CFO.
 Mr. Williams is Chief Financial Officer for the subsidiary E7 Ventures where he works on renewable energy project finance.
 Thysson joined Crocs, Inc., in 2000 as one of the first employees and original angel investor.
 He is credited with developing the initial sales and marketing strategy for all Crocs Brand Footwear and implementing the “kiosk model,” accounting for more than 50 percent of total footwear sales.
 Six years later, Crocs (NASDAQ: CROX) had a $1.6 billion IPO, the largest in the history of the footwear industry.